The History Of Mission Emanuel

 Dr. Pete Armstrong Dental Clinic

 With the school’s new offices and library opening up, this freed space at the clinic to address another great need.
 In 2000, a complete dental office was donated by a Winston-Salem dentist, transported and then installed in the newly remodeled room all set up for our children’s dental clinic.
-This new program and facility was outfitted in the memory of Dr. Pete Armstrong who was a beloved friend, sponsor, and former mission project member.
+This new program and facility were outfitted in the memory of Dr. Pete Armstrong who was a beloved friend, sponsor, and former mission project member.

 A special crisis fund was established by one supporter to meet emergency food, medical, or other great needs for the families living in Nazaret and Cielo.